jngod2011/computational-methods-in-economy-2017-2-/README.md

 The homeworks increase in difficult as long the dates pass.
 The final homework is a Monte Carlo simulation for pricing options.

-The comments are in brazilian portuguese.
+The comments are in brazilian portuguese of the documents